 Gabriel Jesus (Manchester City): 6 goals

 His goals in both legs against Real Madrid in the round of 16 first leg took him to six for the season, to add to three assists in 590 minutes.

 Raheem Sterling (Manchester City): 6 goals

-Only an assist behind Jesus (though in 509 minutes).
+Got his third assist (though in 599 minutes) in the loss to Lyon.
 Sterling bagged his first UEFA Champions League hat-trick against Atalanta on Matchday 3.